abenkoula71/indian-food-react/README.md

 remove thesingle build dependency from your projec Istead, it ill copal thecfiuainfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyur prot oo full control over them.
-All fthecads excet `eet wil still wrk, but they il l pont to the cpied scrps so y cntwak the.
+All fthecads excet `eet wil still wrk, but they i l pont to the cpied scrps so y cntwak the.
 At s